GreatApo/MiNote3-Camera2API-fix/README.md

 Use at your own risk.
 I am not responsible for bricked devices, dead SD cards, thermonuclear war, or you getting fired because the alarm app failed.

 ## Features
-MIUI10 8.1 version
+MIUI10 Android 8.1 version
 - Enables Camera2API in build.prop
 - OIS/Front camera fixes (changes the appropriate lib files, credits at the bottom)

-MIUI10 9.0 version
+MIUI10/11 Android 9.0 version

-Compiled together by Engineer_Mode as Magisk module (take a look here)
+(Combined by Engineer_Mode as Magisk module, thanks to: Alexe070315, Dianlujitao)

-Thanks to: Alexe070315, Dianlujitao
 - Enables Camera2API in build.prop
 - Enables EIS (Electronic image Stabilization) in build.prop
 - Front Camera Fix